New Parent Handbook

 Swimmers on the Durham Dolphins Swim Team will learn the four strokes (breast, back, butterfly, and free style) and use these strokes to swim in competitions with other swimmers.
 The Durham Dolphins Swim Team offers swimmers of all levels and abilities the opportunity to train under highly qualified and experienced coaching staff.

 The swimmers are placed into groups that best suit their training needs and are appropriate for their age and ability.
-The six swimming groups are the Senior, Gold, Red, White, Blue groups and the Mini Dolphins (approx. age 6 and under).
+The six swimming groups are the Red (age 13-18), White (age 9-12), Blue (age 5-8) groups and this year 2021 we have TWO Mini Dolphins group.
 The first 2 weeks are set aside for evaluating swimmer placement.
 New (1st year) swimmers are initially placed according to age.
 Coaches will make their determination and may move swimmers up or down the groups based upon a variety of factors including technical ability, level of maturity and self-discipline, ability to understand and follow directions, physical fitness, strength and endurance.

 Team practice sessions are the most important aspect of competitive swimming.
 Consistent training and practice is a crucial in order to make progress and improvement.
 Practice is offered 5 days a week.
 We encourage our swimmers to attend as many practice sessions as possible in order to derive the full benefits of the program.